Teycir/Gist/README.md

 - Solution: Some websites block automated reading.
 Try a different search.

 **Problem: Button doesn't appear**
 - Solution: Refresh the page.
-Make sure you're on Google, Bing, or DuckDuckGo.
+Make sure you're on Google or DuckDuckGo.

 **Problem: "API error"**
 - Solution: Check your API key is correct.
 You might have hit the daily limit (1,500 requests).